Mohammed Ameziane

-Amghar Mohammed Ameziane, Prince of the Rif (Tamazight: ⴰⵎⵖⴰⵔ ⵎⵓⵃⴰⵏⴷ ⴰⵎⵥⵢⴰⵏ; also known as El Mizzian by the Spanish) was a leader of the Riffian resistance against the Spanish occupation of Northern Morocco and last Tribal Monarch until his death in 1912, where President Abd el-Krim.
-He is the great-great-grandfather of Massinissa of the Rif.
+Mohammed ben al-Hajj Amezian (الشريف محمد بن الحاج أمزيان; 1859 – 15 May 1912), also known as El Mizzian by the Spanish, was a Moroccan sharif who served as the main leader of the Riffian resistance against Spanish rule in northern Morocco prior to the rise of Abd el-Krim in 1921.

-Name

-His full name was Mohamed Ben Lhaj Mohamed Ben Hado Ben Ahmed Ben Abdessalam Ben Saleh, the founder of the zawiya of Azghenghan.
-He was known as Cherif Sidi Mohamed (Mohand) Amezian.

-His family created the Zawiya Al Qadiria, which is also known by the Zawiya of Sidi Ahmed o Abdsalam in Zeghanghane and lies within the sphere of Ait Bouifrour, one of the fifth branches which constitutes the Qaliat tribe.

 Early life

-Most references mention that he was born in 1859, others say 1860, these two years date back to the Tetouan war which witnessed the victory of Spain over Morocco.
-He took the Qur'an by heart in the Zawia which was led by his father in Zeghanghane, between 1887 and 1891 he joined Al-Qaraouiyin mosque in Fes to pursue his studies.
-After accomplishing his education he returned to his birthplace, Zeghanghane, where he didn't confine himself in the Zawia waiting for gifts and charities, he rather practiced trade by transporting goods cows and beasts between the Rif and Algeria.
+Sharif Mohamed Amezian belonged to a Sharifian family that traced its lineage to Hasan ibn Ali and Fatima.
+Amezian is believed to have been descended from Idrisid Hammudids who lived among the Qala'iya tribe.
+His family created the Zawiya Al Qadiria which is also known by the Zawiya of Sidi Ahmed ou Abdsalam in Azghenghan.
+Amezian memorized the Quran in his father's zawiya and joined the Mosque of al-Qarawiyyin to complete his studies between 1887 and 1891.

 Confrontation with Bou Hmara

 After 1907, following the cession by Bou Hmara of the mining operations in the area to the Spanish, Ameziane prosecuted the former.
 Bou hmara tried to arrest him in the early 1907, but he managed to escape and took refuge in the Moroccan army whose base was near Melilla.

 Ameziane fought with its soldiers when they attempted to outflank the rebellion of Bou hmara in the eastern region.
 However Bou hmara and his team defeated the weakened Makhzen in 1907, then the rest of the army including Amezian took refuge in Melilla in the beginning of 1908.

 During the domination of Bou hmara over the eastern Rif he authorized two companies, a Spanish and a French one, to exploit the iron and lead mines in Bouifror and build two railway lines connecting them to Melilla.
 But after the crushing defeat inflicted on Bou hmara by the Ait Waryaghel tribe he returned to the east and found out that the eastern Riffian tribes had chosen Cherif Mohamed Amezian as their leader in October 1908.
 They hindered railway projects and the exploitation of the mines.

 Bou hmara, lacking enough Spanish support, was forced out of the area in late 1908.